-Diagnosis of cataracts is primarily based on medical history and eye examination.
-Vision problems are compared with results of an eye examination and visual acuity tests to:
+The diagnosis of cataract is primarily based on a medical history and an eye examination.
+Vision problems are compared with the results of an eye examination and visual acuity tests to:

 - Rule out other conditions that may cause vision loss

 Your healthcare practitioner can see the abnormal lens with a hand-held viewing instrument called an ophthalmoscope.

 Note that the usual test for visual acuity, the letter eye chart, may not reflect the true nature of visual loss.
 Other tests, which measure glare sensitivity, contrast sensitivity, night vision, colour vision, and side or central vision, can help with the diagnosis.